 Some doctors are prescribing metformin off-label to people with prediabetes to help them avoid developing diabetes.
-Physicians may also prescribe metformin off-label to help treat obesity and weight gain from taking antipsychotic medications (17).
+Physicians may also prescribe metformin to non-diabetic individuals to help treat obesity and weight gain from taking antipsychotic medications (18).

-In people with obesity, achieving and maintaining weight loss can be challenging for many reasons, including because of the complex hormone signaling processes at play, even if they exercise and watch their diet.
-But metformin works best in tandem with more physical activity and improved nutrition (18).
+In people with obesity, achieving and maintaining long-term weight loss can be challenging for many reasons, including because of the complex hormone signaling processes at play, even if they exercise and watch their diet.
+But metformin works best in tandem with lifestyle changes, regular exercise, and improved nutrition (19).

 Metformin for Weight Loss Dosage

 Metformin is available in different dosages and as an immediate-release and extended-release option.
 Patients usually start on a lower dose with the potential for an increase over time (19), but you should take the dose your doctor prescribes.